 The baby years are an exhausting time that requires an extra investment of time and energy to keep a marriage thriving.
 Open communication, trust, and attunement to the needs of one another helps keep your priorities centered on your spouse.

 How do to keep your marriage strong while raising little ones?
-Leave a note in the comments to join the conversation!
+Leave a note in the comments below!